chaynHQ/diy-online-privacy-starter/en/passwords.md

 o Think passphrase instead of password

-o Use upper\/lower case letters, numbers, symbols - See [Strong Password Generator](https://www.google.com/url?q=https://strongpasswordgenerator.com/&sa=D&ust=1478912695255000&usg=AFQjCNF4CGIYTghgZsbUBy31lDmtVH1zaQ).
+o Use upper\/lower case letters, numbers, symbols - See [Strong Password Generator](https://strongpasswordgenerator.com/).
 Password Managers usually have a built-in password generator to create complex passwords

 ### 2. Use a password manager

 Password Management software stores encrypted versions of your passwords so you can use a unique, secure password for every service without having to remember every password.
-There are plenty of[ free Password Managers](https://www.google.com/url?q=http://thehackernews.com/2016/07/best-password-manager.html&sa=D&ust=1478912695257000&usg=AFQjCNEzwQHbdkm7Zk1WwJXOwY3cX7chRA) to select from, for example,[ KeePass](https://www.google.com/url?q=http://keepass.info/&sa=D&ust=1478912695258000&usg=AFQjCNF3wJ_kEFawPfCzLq3-pjZp9myKcQ) \(see[ how to setup and use it](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DGyuVLIbmI5U&sa=D&ust=1478912695259000&usg=AFQjCNGSounfixuUqFIACtrszVyjFp337A)\),[ ](https://www.google.com/url?q=https://lastpass.com/how-it-works/&sa=D&ust=1478912695260000&usg=AFQjCNGW0ar5yPa2BqW8NIXLB7TPMgqjdQ)[LastPass](https://www.google.com/url?q=https://lastpass.com/how-it-works/&sa=D&ust=1478912695261000&usg=AFQjCNEijMOHRYcxds9WlmEzx4DNqBbsLQ) and[ ](https://www.google.com/url?q=https://padlock.io/&sa=D&ust=1478912695261000&usg=AFQjCNFxcGt2REBcOh1SPvgosGgK2q0-yA)[Padlock](https://www.google.com/url?q=https://padlock.io/&sa=D&ust=1478912695262000&usg=AFQjCNEDyRYzAGRPt4r8i_iH5YFDAwjBdA).
+There are plenty of[ free Password Managers](http://thehackernews.com/2016/07/best-password-manager.html) to select from, for example,[ KeePass](http://keepass.info/) \(see[ how to setup and use it](https://youtu.be/KQuDrKSZkck),[LastPass]and[Padlock](https://padlock.io/).

 ### 3. How should you change your password?